zanata/zanata-platform/docs/user-guide/system-admin/configuration/authentication.md

 ## OpenID

+Important note: If you are running your server on Java 1.7, it will not be able to contact some OpenID providers (eg Fedora's) unless you upgrade the security provider.
+See the section "Upgrading the Java security provider".

+Java 1.8 on *some* Fedora-based systems has a similar problem contacting some OpenID providers (related to https://bugzilla.redhat.com/show_bug.cgi?id=1167153).
+See the section "Disabling the SunEC provider".

-Make sure `standalone.xml` has the following jndi property
+Make sure `standalone.xml` has the following jndi property:

 ```xml
 <simple name="java:global/zanata/security/auth-policy-names/openid" value="zanata.openid"/>